Everest Base Camp Trek - 12 Days

 Travel insurance

-Comprehensive travel insurance is mandatory for this trek.
-Your policy must cover medical expenses and emergency helicopter rescue up to 5,545metres.
+Travel insurance is mandatory for this trek, which reaches 5,545 metres at Kala Patthar.
+Your policy must cover medical expenses and emergency helicopter rescue up to 6,000 metres.
 We'll need a copy of your insurance policy before the trek begins.
 This is not optional, and we will check.

 Currency

-Nepal's currency is the Nepali Rupee (NPR), roughly 130 NPR to 1 USD.
+Nepal's currency is the Nepali Rupee (NPR), roughly 140 NPR to 1 USD.
 Banks and authorised exchange centres in Kathmandu offer good rates.
 ATMs are widely available but may charge a service fee.
 Bring clean, undamaged notes as torn or old bills are often refused.
-Only the 100 INR note from India is accepted in Nepal.
+Indian travellers can now use UPI and other Indian payment apps at many Kathmandu shops and trekking lodges.
+For physical cash, only the 100 INR note from India is officially exchanged.
 Exchange everything you need in Kathmandu before heading to the mountains, as there are very few options on the trail.

 Personal budget